On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Information flow and distinguishability

 \section{Information flow and distinguishability}

 The idea of information flow was introduced as an interpretation of distinguishability in the BLP definition.
-If the distinguishability is invariant between all pairs, then this shows no information exchange, indicating that the dynamics is unitary.
+If the distinguishability is invariant between all pairs, then this indicates no information exchange, suggesting that the dynamics is unitary.
 On the other hand, if the distance monotonically decreases, the distinguishability decreases, suggesting that the information should be transferred away from the system.

-This intuition was justified by defining the internal information ($I_{int}$) between the system states by BLP and GBLP distances, which can be accessed by the measurement of the system alone \cite{RevModPhys.88.021002}.
-The external information ($I_{ext}$) which cannot be accessed alone from the system lies in correlation or/and within environment states and is defined by subtracting from total information ($I_{total}$), which is from the combined state of the system-environment.
+This intuition was justified by defining the internal information ($I_{int}$) between system states using BLP and GBLP distances, which can be accessed through the measurement of the system alone \cite{RevModPhys.88.021002}.
+The external information ($I_{ext}$), which cannot be accessed alone from the system, lies in correlation and/or within environment states and is defined by subtracting from total information ($I_{\rm total}$), which is from the combined state of the system-environment.
 So

-where $I_{ext}=I_{total}-I_{int}$ and $\rho_S$, $\rho$ are system and combined system-environment state respectively.
-Since total information is constant owing to the unitarity of the dynamics, $I_{total}^t=I_{total}^0$.
-All arguments of information forward-flow or back-flow are justified by Eq.~(\ref{Eq: InformationFlow}).
-We now consider how well the shift behaviour in a non-unital noise connects with the distinguishability condition.
+where $I_{\rm ext}=I_{\rm total}-I_{\rm int}$ and $\rho_S$, $\rho$ are system and combined system-environment state respectively.
+Since total information is constant owing to the unitarity of the dynamics, $I_{\rm total}^t=I_{\rm total}^0$.
+All information forward-flow or back-flow arguments are justified by Eq.~(\ref{Eq: InformationFlow}).
+This suggests that information flow should be associated with individual pairs of states, unlike properties such as P-divisibility or CP-divisibility, which characterize a map as a whole.